 Advertising dollars are dollars well spent when it comes to a preorder and new release.
 Don’t waste your time on small blog tours or Facebook parties.
 Spend your money where it will do the most good — on ad sites like BookBub.
 It works!

-Jules Barnard wanted to sell as many copies as possible of the first book in her new series, Tempting Levi, to introduce the series widely and hit the USA Today bestseller list.
+Jules Barnard wanted to sell as many copies as possible of Tempting Levi, the first book in her Cade Brothers series, to introduce the series widely and hit the USA Today bestseller list.
 The protagonist in Tempting Levi was in the last book (Cocky Prince) of a different series, so Jules made Cocky Prince free and stacked promotions for the discount.
 She also priced Tempting Levi at $0.99 during the preorder and first week of sales to reduce barriers to purchase.
 Using this strategy, she sold more copies of Tempting Levi in the first week than any of her other titles sold in the first month, and made it onto the USA Today bestseller list.
 Here’s how she promo stacked during Tempting Levi’s release week: